My Sciatica Experience after herniating my L5S1 disc and the steps I took before getting an L5S1 microdiscectomy.

 Chiropractor #3 (one time)

 Gave me gentle exercises.
 Educated me about where my pain is coming from.
 Helped me plan a routine I could do on my own.
 I still do some of her exercises today.
 I went weekly for about a month.
+The exercises are also the same as the microdisectomy recovery exercises: lots of core training but nothing too intense.

 Norwegian bonus: my school and gym both had saunas.
 I spent a lot of time in them.
 I don’t remember it really helping pain-wise during my sciatica experience but it was nice.